openscm/openscm-twolayermodel/paper.md

 OpenSCM Two Layer Model was designed to provide a clean, modularised, extensible interface for one of the most commonly used simple climate models.
 It was used in Phase 1 of the Reduced Complexity Model Intercomparison Project [@rcmip_phase_1] as a point of comparison for the other participating models.

-The FaIR model [@fair_repo] implements a mathematically equivalent model but does not provide as clear a conversion between the two-layer model and the two-timescale response as is provided here.
+The FaIR model [@fair_repo] implements a mathematically equivalent model (under certain assumptions) but does not provide as clear a conversion between the two-layer model and the two-timescale response as is provided here.
 We hope that this implementation could interface with other simple climate models like FaIR to allow simpler exploration of the combined behaviour of interacting climate components with minimal coupling headaches.

 As implemented here, the "OpenSCM Two Layer Model" interface is intended to be used in research or education.